What is Aggregate Production Planning?

 - Intermediate or aggregate planning, which is in the long term and short term planning.
 Which is concerned in generally acceptable planning taking the load on hand and facilities available into consideration.

 To help the Production Manager the aggregate planning must have the following characteristic

 - Both output and sales should be expressed in the logical overall unit of measurement.
-For example, let’s say BMW manufacturing total of 2000 per year, without giving the number of each variety of vehicle.
+For example, let’s say BMW manufacturing a total of 2000 per year, without giving the number of each variety of vehicles.

 - Acceptable forecast for some reasonable planning period, say a half year.